 Get training from an experienced, certified healthcare and court interpreter accredited through the Certification Commission for Healthcare Interpreters’ Continuing Education Accreditation Program (CEAP)!

 Looking for 40 hours of training that meets National Standards for Healthcare Interpreter Training Programs and the prerequisites for national certification?
-Join me for The Community Interpreter in Indianapolis in January 2018!
+Join me for The Community Interpreter in Indianapolis in August 2018!
+Looking for the 64-hour Bridging the Gap in Indianapolis?
+Join me in Indianapolis in June 2018!

 Interpreting for Cancer Genetics: A workshop for interpreters in healthcare: This 4-hour workshop presents basic information about cancer genetics, introduces specialized vocabulary with exercises, provides opportunities for interpreting practice and discusses unique challenges facing interpreters in this area.
 Language-specific materials for consecutive interpreting practice are available in Spanish, Cantonese and Russian.